KillerLoM/backend_newspaper/README.md

 # backend_newspaper
 In order to run the backend file you need to install IDdea such as Jetbrains Intelliji Idea

-Firtsly: You need to install sever database as Postgresql
+Firtsly: You need to install sever database as Postgresql.
+And after that you need to install project and data.
+File data I put it into Data folder.
+You just to install that file.

 Secondly: You need to run the database application as pgAdmin4